hazzelnuts/ntfy-for-delphi/README.md

 # 🔗 Dependencies

-Delphi Ntfy uses some libraries in the messages subscription mechanism.
-(No need to install).
-All credits for the owners is adviced.
+Delphi Ntfy uses a few libraries in the messages subscription mechanism.
+There is no need to install.
+The respective owner's credits is adviced.

 * [NxHorizon](https://github.com/dalijap/nx-horizon) by Dalija Prasnikar.
 * [Indy10](https://github.com/IndySockets/Indy) by IndySockets.